unclezap/zebtemp/README.md

 jQuery is included in this project, you can choose to use jQuery or vanilla JS.

-When you click on an individual `<li>` you will need some of way of determining which particular book was clicked on.
+When you click on an individual `<li>` you will need some of way of determining which particular beer was clicked on.
 How will you solve this problem?